-- The Bank's accounts were tax-inspected and settled with respect to tax since the beginning of activity till the end of December 31, 2010. - Years 2011 and 2012 transferred to tax dispute resolution committee. - Years 2013 till 2018 have been inspected, and the due tax was paid. - Year 2019 the Bank submitted its tax return in the due date and books have not been inspected yet. - Year 2020 the Bank preparing its tax return and will be submitted to the tax authority in the due dates.
+The Bank's accounts were tax-inspected and settled with respect to Tax since the beginning of activity till the end of December 31, 2010.

+Years 2011 and 2012 transferred to tax dispute resolution committe.

+Years 2013 till 2018 have been inspected, and the due tax was paid.

+Years 2019 the Bank submitted its tax return in the due date and books have not been inspected yet.

+Year 2020 the Bank is preparing its' tax return and will be submitted to the tax authority on the due dates.